goatnath/goatnath/README.md

 ### About Me

-My primary focus is on building tools that make my desktop experience better—I call it vibecoding.
-When I'm not customizing my environment, I absolutely love diving deep into Computational Fluid Dynamics (CFD).
+My primary focus is on building tools that make my desktop experience better.
+When I'm not customizing my environment, I might be diving deep into Computational Fluid Dynamics (CFD).

-- **Current Focus:** Vibecoding tools for an aesthetic, high-performance desktop experience.
+- **Current Focus:** Making tools for an aesthetic, high-performance desktop experience.
 - **Side Quests:** I'm currently working on **LiqVid**, a custom 3D fluid simulation and Navier-Stokes solver built from scratch in Rust.

 ---